Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

-Compile this C++ code to **your_compiled_ AMSI_provider.dll** The AMSI Provider can be registered with the system with the *regsvr32* utility.
+Compile this C++ code to **your_compiled_ AMSI_provider.dll** The AMSI Provider can be registered in the system with the *regsvr32* utility.
 ```powershell
 regsvr32 your_compiled_ AMSI_provider.dll

 ```
-When the keyword(**badguy** in our case) is passed on a PowerShell console the target payload will executed.
+When the keyword(**badguy** in our case) is passed to a PowerShell console, our payload will be executed.

 *refer: https://pentestlab.blog/2021/05/17/persistence-amsi/*